Peter Cannon, Thunderbolt

-Peter Cannon, Thunderbolt is a fictional superhero character originally published by Charlton Comics.
+Peter Cannon, Thunderbolt is a superhero character originally published by Charlton Comics.

 Publication history

 Charlton Comics

-The character debuted in Peter Cannon ...
+Created by Pete Morisi, the character debuted in Peter Cannon ...
 Thunderbolt #1 (Jan.
 1966), part of Charlton editor Dick Giordano's "Action Heroes" superhero line.
-The series then took over the numbering of the defunct title Son of Vulcan, and ran from issue #51–60 (March/April 1966 – November 1967), after which Morisi, a New York City Police Department officer and time-pressed with police work, left the title, which was canceled along with the rest of Charlton's "Action Heroes" comics line.
+The series then took over the numbering of the defunct title Son of Vulcan, and ran from issue #51 through #60 (March/April 1966 – November 1967), after which Pete Morisi, who in addition to comic book work was also a New York City Police Department officer, time-pressed with police duties, left the title, which was canceled along with the rest of Charlton's "Action Heroes" comics line.

 There were several backup series in Thunderbolt.
 "The Sentinels", by Gary Friedrich (writing his first superhero stories) and penciler-inker Sam Grainger, appeared in #54–59, and #60 had the Prankster, written by Dennis O'Neil with art by Jim Aparo.

 Morisi, who'd done work for Lev Gleason Publications in 1940s, reported in Comic Book Artist #9 (August 2000) that he had attempted to buy the rights to 1940s superhero Daredevil in the early 1960s.
 Gleason gave him his okay, but the character's primary writer-artist, Charles Biro, balked, requesting a percentage of future profits.
 Morisi declined and went on to create Thunderbolt in a scaled-down version of that Daredevil's symmetrically divided, red-and-blue costume.